jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 aws codecommit create-repository --repository-name my-docker-repo --repository-description "My Docker Repo"
 ```

 Then you'll need to do 'git clone your CodeCommit repo' via either SSH or HTTP.
 It'll be an empty repository first.
+(This CodeCommit will be used to host source codes which we will build into a Docker image.)
 Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/src.zip)

 - Unzip the source files.
-You'll need to **make sure that "src" folder and Dockerfile are in the same root directory**.
+You'll need to **make sure that "src" folder and Dockerfile are in the same root directory in order for Docker build to work**.
 - Remove the zip file
 - Download the Dockerfile & buildspec.yml